dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

 ::

    pgcopydb stream sentinel set endpos: Set the sentinel end position LSN on the source database
-   usage: pgcopydb stream sentinel set endpos  --source ... <end LSN>
+   usage: pgcopydb stream sentinel set endpos <end LSN>

      --source      Postgres URI to the source database --current     Use pg_current_wal_flush_lsn() as the endpos